Inertia drives a flocking phase transition in viscous active fluids: Governing equations and stability analysis

 and the corresponding twist-bend mode has frequency

 \end{widetext}

-where $A(\phi)$ is as defined in Eqs.~(\ref{eq:omvsq}) and~(\ref{eq:omvsq34}).
-Note that Eqs.~\eqref{splay_largeq} and \eqref{twist_largeq} are not Stokesian expressions but short-wavelength limits of the linearized dynamics of a polar active suspension \textit{with inertia}, which enters through $R$.
+where $A(\phi)$ is as defined in Eqs.~\eqref{eq:omvsq} and~\eqref{eq:omvsq34}. \ADD{The Stokesian instability of active liquid crystals \cite{SIMSR2002,rmp,Voit1}, with a single growth-rate scale $\sigma_a/\mu$, emerges from Eqs.~\eqref{splay_largeq}, \eqref{twist_largeq} if $\rho$ is set to zero.
+For $\sigma_a < 0$, contractile or pusher suspensions, which is not the case we are focusing on in this work, Eq.~\eqref{splay_largeq} predicts an instability for $\phi > \pi/4$, which is splay-dominated.
+For $\sigma_a > 0$, the extensile or pusher case, Eq.~\eqref{splay_largeq} predicts an instability for $\phi < \pi/4$, which is bend-dominated.
+More important, Eq.~\eqref{twist_largeq} predicts an bend instability for all directions other than pure twist $\phi = \pi/2$, although of course the value of $q$ below which the instability is seen approaches $0$ as $\phi \to \pi/2$.} In general, however, Eqs.~\eqref{splay_largeq} and \eqref{twist_largeq} are not Stokesian expressions but short-wavelength limits of the linearized dynamics of a polar active suspension \textit{with inertia}, which enters through $R$.
 We see in particular that the stability criteria in this large-$q$ regime are identical to those for the $O(q)$ mode at small $q$.
 Thus a twist-bend instability, with a growth rate $\sim \sigma_a/\mu$ for $\mbox{max}(\ell_v^{-1},\ell_{\sigma}^{-1}) \ll q \ll \ell_K^{-1}$ takes place if $R < 1+\lambda$.
 This establishes our claim that the $O(q)$ instability is the small-$q$ extension of the Stokesian instability \cite{SIMSR2002} of active suspensions.
 The $O(q^2)$ instability that intervenes at small $q$ as $R$ is increased does not reflect itself in the large-$q$ dynamics.
 Fig. \ref{fig:sim_res1a} displays the growth or decay rates of the twist-bend mode as a function of wavenumber as $R$ is varied~at $\beta=10^{-4}$.